-There is no alternate Director being appointed to the Board for the financial year ended 30 June 2022.
+There is no alternate Director being appointed to the Board during FY2023.

 Provision 4.5 - Directors' Commitments and Obligations

 Despite some of the Directors having other Board representations, the NC is satisfied that these Directors are able to and have adequately carried out their duties as Directors of the Company.
 Currently, the Board has not determined the maximum number of listed Board representations which any director may hold.
 The NC and the Board will review the requirement to determine the maximum number of listed Board representations as and when it deems fit.